elbowz/PyMAPE/README.md

 If you want try some examples (path `examples/`), refer to section `# CLI EXAMPLES` inside the source code of each one.

+The examples need furthers requirements, please see [pyproject.toml](https://github.com/elbowz/PyMAPE/raw/main/pyproject.toml) or use poetry to [install them](#Install_for_Developers_and_Contributors).

-The examples could have need of a Redis and InfluxDB instance running.
+You also need a Redis and InfluxDB instance running, for example:

 ```bash
 docker run --name mape-redis -p 6379:6379  \